+COMP 1207 - Intro to CIS for Business and Entrepreneurs

-- ENTR 3305 The Art of the Pitch
+ENTR 3305 - The Art of the Pitch

+ENTR 3350 - Navigating and Spearheading Product Launch

+ENTR 3360 - How Technology Enables Innovation

-- ENTR 3370 Society, Innovation and Enterprise
+ENTR 3370 - Society, Innovation and Enterprise

+ENTR 3730 - Special Topics

-- ENTR 4332 Venture Launch
+ENTR 4332 - Venture Launch

-- ENTR 4343 Growing the Enterprise
+ENTR 4343 - Growing the Enterprise

-- ENTR 4344 Corporate Innovation and Entrepreneurship
+ENTR 4344 - Corporate Innovation and Entrepreneurship

+ENTR 4420 - DNA of Buying, Selling and Business Development

-- ENTR 4433 Business Plan Development
+ENTR 4433 - Business Plan Development

-- SINV 3305 Agents of Social Change
+SINV 3305 - Agents of Social Change

+Any other 3000 or 4000 level ENTR course

+Note: Students wishing to focus their minor in a particular area should consult with an advisor prior to selecting their option courses.

 MINOR IN INTERNATIONAL BUSINESS

 A series of international business courses has been designed for students who want to participate in the global economy, international trade, marketing goods and services internationally, increasing the competitiveness of an organization through co-operation with foreign partners or suppliers or even establishing a business venture beyond Canadian borders.
 In the completion of these international business courses, students have an opportunity to earn a Forum for International Trade Training diploma.

 Required courses:

-- INBU 2201 Cross Cultural Management
+INBU 2201 - Cross Cultural Management

-- INBU 3301 Global Business Environment
+INBU 3301 - Global Business Environment

-- INBU 3302 International Marketing
+INBU 3302 - International Marketing

-- INBU 3304 Global Supply Chain Management
+INBU 3304 - Global Supply Chain Management

-- INBU 3305 International Market Entry Strategy
+INBU 3305 - International Market Entry Strategy

-Plus any one (1) of the following:
+Plus any one of the following:

 FNCE 3302 - International Finance

-- INBU 2299, 3399 Directed Readings
+INBU 2299, 3399 - Directed Readings

-- INBU 3306 International Trade Research
+INBU 3306 - International Trade Research

-- INBU 3307 International Trade Law
+INBU 3307 - International Trade Law

-- INBU 3730 Special Topics in International Business
+INBU 3730 - Special Topics in International Business

-- INBU 4408 International Trade Management
+INBU 4408 - International Trade Management

 - No more than one Directed Readings course in a single discipline can be used for graduation purposes.

+- This course requires one or more prerequisites outside of the minor.

 MINOR IN INTERNATIONAL BUSINESS AND ECONOMICS

 This is an interdisciplinary minor that will give the students a theoretical and practical perspective on an area that can only grow in importance in an increasingly globalized world market.
 Students will benefit from the opportunity to study the interrelated fields of International Business and Economics.

 Required courses:

 ECON 1101 - Principles of Microeconomics

 ECON 1103 - Principles of Macroeconomics

 INBU 3301 - Global Business Environment

-- Five of the following (at least one must be chosen from this group):
+Five of the following (at least one must be chosen from this group):

-- ECON 2221 International Trade
+ECON 2221 - International Trade

 ECON 2229 - International Money and Finance

 One of:

 ECON 2261 - Development Economics

 ECON 2263 - Development Economics - Field School Program

 At least one must be chosen from this group:

 FNCE 3302 - International Finance

 INBU 3302 - International Marketing

 INBU 3305 - International Market Strategies

 INBU 3306 - International Trade Research

 INBU 3307 - International Trade Law

 INBU 3730 - Special Projects in International Business

 INBU 4408 - International Trade Management

+This course requires one or more prerequisites outside of the minor.

 MINOR IN LINGUISTICS

 Linguistics is a discipline dedicated to understanding all aspects of language.
 Students pursuing a minor in Linguistics learn about the structure of language including its words, sounds, and sentences.
 Students can also learn about how children and adults acquire language; how languages change over time; how languages differ from one another; and how the brain represents and processes languages.
 A minor in Linguistics is advantageous to students interested in pursuing a career in Speech Pathology or in teaching English as an additional language, and is beneficial to anyone interested in languages more generally.
 Students planning on completing a minor in Linguistics should be advised that not all Linguistics courses are offered every year.
-Students should check with the Coordinator to ensure that they are able to meet all requirements before graduation.
+Students should check with the coordinator to ensure that they are able to meet all requirements before graduation.

 Required courses: